-A further improvement in the time to Write Status Register (WRSR), Program (PP) or Erase (SE or BE) can be achieved by not waiting for the worst case delay (t_W , t{PP} , t{SE} , or t{BE}).
+A further improvement in the time to Write Status Register (WRSR), Program (PP) or Erase (SE, BE, or CE) can be achieved by not waiting for the worst case delay (t_W , t{PP} , t{SE} , t{BE} , t{CE}).
 The Write In Progress (WIP) bit is provided in the Status Register so that the application program can monitor its value, polling it to establish when the previous Write cycle, Program cycle or Erase cycle is complete.